Reggae: Criticism of dancehall and reggae lyrics

 Some dancehall and ragga artists have been criticised for homophobia, including threats of violence.
-Buju Banton's song "Boom Bye-Bye" states that gays "haffi dead".
+Buju Banton's song "Boom Bye-Bye" states that gays "haffi dead" (have to die).
 Other notable dancehall artists who have been accused of homophobia include Elephant Man, Bounty Killer and Beenie Man.
 The controversy surrounding anti-gay lyrics has led to the cancellation of UK tours by Beenie Man and Sizzla.
 Toronto, Canada has also seen the cancellation of concerts due to artists such as Elephant Man and Sizzla refusing to conform to similar censorship pressures.

 After lobbying from the Stop Murder Music coalition, the dancehall music industry agreed in 2005 to stop releasing songs that promote hatred and violence against gay people.
 In June 2007, Beenie Man, Sizzla and Capleton signed up to the Reggae Compassionate Act, in a deal brokered with top dancehall promoters and Stop Murder Music activists.
 They renounced homophobia and agreed to "not make statements or perform songs that incite hatred or violence against anyone from any community".
 Five artists targeted by the anti-homophobia campaign did not sign up to the act, including Elephant Man, TOK, Bounty Killa and Vybz Kartel.
 Buju Banton and Beenie Man both gained positive press coverage around the world for publicly renouncing homophobia by signing the Reggae Compassion Act.
 However, both of these artists have since denied any involvement in anti-homophobia work and both deny having signed any such act.